OmegaWeaponDev/OmegaVision/README.md

 ***
 ## **Commands & Permissions**

 Below you will find a list of all the commands and all the permissions that OmegaVision has to offer.
-There will be a discription for each of the commands and permissions so you're able to tell what each of them do.
+There will be a description for each of the commands and permissions so you're able to tell what each of them do.

 ### Commands
 Note: The `/nvlimit` and `/omegavision` commands can be used from the console.
 All the others require you to be in-game